Open Science

 Open Science means proper science.

-It is a deep conviction of mine that we as academics have the responsibility to be effective in our research and transparent in our communication.
-Open science not concerns the social, political, financial, and legal environment in which scientists work and asks all the right questions (and has some very good answers, in my opinion).
-A major interest of mine are research transparancy and open data, as well as how recognition and (financial) rewards for scientific work are structured.
+It is a deep conviction of mine that we as academics have the responsibility to be thorough in our research and transparent in our communication.
+Open Science oncerns the social, political, financial, and legal environment in which scientists work and asks all the right questions.

 For half a year, I worked as student assistant at Utrecht University’s Road to Open Science podcast (on Spotify or Soundcloud) that invites Open Science enthusiasts who contribute to the movement and explors a wide range of Open Science themes.
 I contributed especially to the episode “Faces of Open Science”, where two philosophers of science tell us about the “archetypes” within the Open Science movement that they found in their research.